NSWPF MENTAL HEALTH INTERVENTION TEAM

 - Reducing the time taken by police in the handover of mental health consumers into the health care system.

 The MHIT is an innovative and world class program, and has been the recipient of numerous State and National Awards.
 It effectively addresses community engagement and customer service requirements, coronial outcomes and risk mitigation for the NSWPF with regards to dealing with mental health consumers and carers within the community and those in suicide related crisis.
 The MHIT were awarded the prestigious Life Award for Suicide Prevention in the Workplace category at the Suicide Prevention Australia national conference in Hobart in July 2015.

-The Commander of the MHIT Inspector Joel Murchie regularly presents on a proactive Policing approach to mental health to consumer and carers groups across NSW, and has been a guest speaker on mental health and suicide prevention related topics to specialist forums within Australia and the United States.
-The MHIT concept and training program was adopted by the ACT Uniform Policing Branch in May 2011 and the New Zealand Police Force in September 2013 and the Western Australian Police as of July 2015.
-Negotiations are continuing with other Policing jurisdictions within Australasia with regards to adopting the model and fulfilling the MHIT’s vision for a uniformed and consistent Policing approach to mental health response issues across all jurisdictions.
+The Commander of the MHIT, Chief Inspector Joel Murchie, regularly presents on a proactive Policing approach to mental health to consumer and carers groups across NSW, and has been a guest speaker on mental health and suicide prevention related topics to specialist forums within Australia and the United States.
+The MHIT concept and training program was adopted by the ACT Uniform Policing Branch in May 2011, the New Zealand Police Force in September 2013 and the Western Australian Police as of July 2015.
+Negotiations are continuing with other Police departments within Australasia with regards to adopting the model and fulfilling the MHIT’s vision for a uniformed and consistent Policing approach to mental health response issues across all jurisdictions.

 With an eye to remaining contemporary, a review of the curriculum for the four day MHIT training program was conducted in late 2012 and a new component entitled ‘Transcultural Mental Health’ was devised and included in consultation with the Transcultural Mental Health Unit of the NSW Ministry of Health.
 This new lecture highlights to course participants the challenges of dealing with mental health consumers from the emerging culturally and language diverse population of NSW.